sakthivelj/sakthivelj/README.md

 I'm an R & D Engineer from Goa, with a strong interest in 3D scanning technology and machine learning applications in medical imaging.

-🔭 I’m currently working on a 3D scanner project, pushing the boundaries of what's possible in the domain of 3D imagery.
+🔭 I’m currently working on a 3D scanner project

 🌱 I’m continually learning and expanding my skills.
-Currently, I'm delving into Machine Learning, particularly focusing on its applications in medical imaging.
-I believe this field has immense potential to revolutionize healthcare, and I aspire to be part of this change.
+Currently, I'm studying Machine Learning with a focus on medical imaging.
+This field has the potential to revolutionize healthcare, and I hope to play a part in it.

 ⚡ Fun fact: I'm a firm believer that dreams do come true.
 With passion, perseverance, and hard work, we can turn our most ambitious dreams into reality!

 ![Sakthivel's GitHub stats](https://github-readme-stats.vercel.app/api?username=sakthivelj&show_icons=true&theme=radical)

 Feel free to connect with me:

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/sakthivel-j)